georgekomen/ski_free_game/README.md

 - Similarly the `isAwake` field of the rhino class helps us determine if it should keep going after the skier and appear on the screen or not.

 **eating animation**
 The rhino is animated eating the skier.
-Each of the png images illustrating eating is streamed one at a time with the help of rxjs and shown for 100 milliseconds untill the last one.
+Each of the png images illustrating eating is streamed one at a time with the help of rxjs and shown for 250 milliseconds untill the last one.

 **restart game**
 6.)
 Resart feature
-Once eated by a rhino, the game ends but you can restart by pressing space bar key.
+Once eated by a rhino, the game ends but you can restart by pressing `SPACE KEY`.
 The rhino will again appear after some time of skier ressurecting.